 Fingerings in different octaves don’t repeat, as the clarinet has a register key that raises the pitch an octave and a fifth.

-It is the most common type of clarinet, as a standard band or orchestra has two at minimum, and many concert bands seat ten to fifteen Bb clarinetists (spread across three written parts).
+It is the most common type of clarinet for beginners, and as a standard band or orchestra has two at minimum, many concert bands seat ten to fifteen Bb clarinetists (spread across three written parts).

 The Clarinet in A